Some servers in a data centre, suckin' up your data. via Flickr user Sean Ellis.

 This quest to strengthen the partnerships between surveillance agencies and their various partners also reared its head in the 2009 National Security Telecommunications Advisory Committee (NSTAC) report, which asked President Barack Obama to focus on three main objectives: the integration of federal cyber-security activities “under a single, central organizing governance structure,” collaboration with industry leaders in order to develop a “legal framework to protect the nation’s critical infrastructure,” and lastly, the nurturing of “strong public/private partnership(s).”
 Based on that third goal, it’s not surprising to hear that current Neustar President, CEO and Board of Directors member Lisa Hook was appointed to NSTAC in June of 2011 by President Obama.

-VICE reached out to CSEC for comment on their relationship between Neustar in particular, and other public corporations in general, but they only offered a non-answer.
-One of the agency’s spokespeople, Ryan Foreman, told us: “CSE cannot comment on its operations or capabilities and therefore we are unable to respond to your question.”
+VICE reached out to CSEC for comment on their relationship with Neustar in particular, and other public corporations in general, but they only offered a non-answer.
+One of the agency’s spokespeople, Ryan Foreman, told us: “CSE cannot comment on its operations or capabilities, and therefore, we are unable to respond to your question.”

 Right.
 Well, moving right along then.